 Dress professionally, consistent with agency norms for clinical staff members and doctoral intern supervisors.
 This means no shorts, tank tops, or revealing clothing of any type, or inappropriate foot ware.
 Please ensure that your professional decorum is neat and appropriate for working with clients in the University Counseling Center.

 Evaluation and feedback is an ongoing process that occurs throughout the practicum experience.
 Supervisors and practicum counselors will identify supervisory and clinical goals.
-Midway through the practicum experience the Assistant Training Director will meet individually with the doctoral intern supervisors, and the practicum counselors to discuss their progress in attaining supervision goals, and to highlight any areas of concern or growth so that the practicum counselors can focus their training efforts on those issues.
+Midway through the practicum experience the Program Coordinator will meet individually with the doctoral intern supervisors, and the practicum counselors to discuss their progress in attaining supervision goals, and to highlight any areas of concern or growth so that the practicum counselors can focus their training efforts on those issues.

 If you meet the minimum criteria for eligibility and are interested in applying to the Practicum Training Program in the University Counseling Center at Florida State University, please submit the following application materials (Please note, the first four documents are available for download below):